 In this course, we will discuss how various countries and regions of the world address law as it relates to marriage, divorce, parentage, and other obligations that relate to families.
 We will also review how international treaties can and do resolve abroad enforcement issues of U.S. court orders regarding family law matters.

 Open to all KU Law students who have completed the first-year curriculum in good standing.
-Applicants should submit an application by March 15, 2017.
+Please check back for application deadlines for the next session.
 Late applications are considered.